tencent cloud

 Pay attention to the 'State' and 'Progress' fields.
 If the task fails, the 'ErrorMsg' field will have the corresponding error information.

-Importing COS Data Files into DORIS
+Import COS Data Files Into DORIS

 Import directive: